kwalczak80/Clonmel-Hiking-Club/README.md

 </ul>
 </li>
 <li>
-The website was also viewed on a variety of different devices such as Desktop, Laptop, iPad, Tablet, iPhone 7, iPhone 8, iPhone X, iPhone 12, Google Pixel 4a.
+The website was also viewed on a variety of different devices such as Desktop, Laptop, Tablet, iPhone 7, iPhone 8, iPhone X, iPhone 12, Google Pixel.
 </li>
 <li>
-It is confirmed that the website is fully operational and it's design allows users for easy navigation.
+It is confirmed that the website is fully operational and its design allows users for easy navigation.
 </li>
 <li>
-It is confirmed that all sections are all readable and easy to understand.
+It is confirmed that all sections are readable and easy to understand.
 </li>
 </ul>
 <hr>